lsheasel/giveaway_plugin/README.md

 ## What is it?

 This plugin is designed for hosting live giveaways.
 Everyone currently playing on the server can participate.
+More features are comming soon cus I'm to lazy to code more stuff 😜

 ## Features